starsite/FileMaker-Swift/FIAS Swift App Delegate (walkthrough).md

-Build Project (Command-B)
+Build Project (Command-B).
 Take care of any errors or typos before proceeding.